Jung Kyung-ho: 2013–2016: Post-military enlistment

+2017–2020: Rising popularity and breakthrough

 In 2017, Jung starred in disaster drama Missing Nine, followed by the critically acclaimed Shin Won-ho's black comedy series Prison Playbook.
 Jung acted as Lee Joon-ho, an elite prison guard and Je-hyuk's best friend.
 He used to play baseball with Je-hyuk in high school but had to quit because of injuries sustained in a car accident.
 Other prisoners and guards believe that he is just an avid fan of Kim Je-hyuk.
 The series was a commercial hit and became one of the highest rated Korean series on cable television history.

 In 2018, Jung was cast as the lead role in Korean remake of British crime drama Life on Mars.
 Directed by Lee Jung-hyo, the series received acclaim from viewers, and Jung was praised for his convincing portrayal of a dazed detective.

 In 2019, Jung starred in the occult melodrama When the Devil Calls Your Name.
 Jung acted as Ha Rip (Seo Dong-cheon), a star composer who has sold his soul to a titular devil.
 He has enjoyed youth and success with numerous hits to his name.
 In December, Jung was making a special appearance in drama Crash Landing on You as the ex-boyfriend of Yoon Se-ri (Son Ye-jin).
 His appearance was made possible by his connection with production director Lee Jung-hyo.

 In 2020, Jung reunited with director Shin Won-ho in hit and critically acclaimed medical drama Hospital Playlist as Kim Jun-wan, an associate professor of cardiothoracic surgery who became chief of the CS department later on.
 He has a relationship with Ik-jun's younger sister, Ik-sun (played by Kwak Sun-young).
 He reprised his role in season 2 in 2021.

-On August 24, 2021, it was announced that Jung, Jo Jung-suk, Jeon Mi-do, Yoo Yeon-seok, and Kim Dae-myung will start filming Na Yeong-seok's new variety show in Gangwon-do on September 6th.
+On August 24, 2021, it was announced that Jung, Jo Jung-suk, Jeon Mi-do, Yoo Yeon-seok, and Kim Dae-myung will start filming Na Yeong-seok's new variety show in Gangwon Province on September 6.